-The Need for Effective, Holistic Compliance Monitoring and Surveillance
+Compliance Monitoring Systems – The Need for an Effective, Holistic Surveillance Solution

 Capital Markets Compliance in the “Golden” Age of Communication

-The Expanding Scope of Regulatory Requirements for Compliance Monitoring Systems and Market Abuse Surveillance Tools
+The Expanding Scope of Regulatory Requirements for Voice, E-Communications and Trade Surveillance Tools

 The Limitations, Costs and Inherent Risks of Data Silos